projectcontour/contour/design/external-processing-design.md

 	AllowModeOverride bool `json:"allowModeOverride,omitempty"`
 }

-// ExternalProcessor defines a external processing filter and the policy for fine-grained at VirutalHost and/or Route level. type ExternalProcessor struct {
+// ExternalProcessing defines a external processing filter and the policy to act on HTTP traffic in a flexible way. type ExternalProcessing struct {
 	// Processor defines a external processing filter which allows an external service to act on HTTP traffic in a flexible way.
 	//
 	// +optional
-	Processor *ExtProc `json:"processor,omitempty"`
+	Processor *ExternalProcessor `json:"processor,omitempty"`

-	// When true, this field disables the external processor: (neither global nor virtualHost)
-	// for the scope of the policy.
+	// When true, this field disables the external processor for the scope of the policy.
+	// - for global: no external processing will be append to the filter chain
 	//
 	// if both Disabled and Processor are set. use disabled.
 	//
 	// +optional
 	Disabled bool `json:"disabled,omitempty"`
-}

-// ExtProcPolicy modifies how requests/responses are operated. type ExtProcPolicy struct {
-	// When true, this field disables the specific client request external processor
-	// for the scope of the policy.
-	//
-	// if both disabled and overrides are set. use disabled.
-	//
-	// +optional
-	Disabled bool `json:"disabled,omitempty"`

-	// Overrides aspects of the configuration for this route.
-	//
-	// +optional
-	Overrides *ExtProc `json:"overrides,omitempty"`
 }